fhl204/PUI2016_fhl204/HW9_fhl204/README.md

 Contributions:

-Worked collaboratively with CX, JZ and SS on tasks 1 to 3 and the extra credit.
-Each member provided equal contribution and support.
+Received support from SS and JZ on tasks 1 to 3.